 Should I Claim it on My Homeowner’s Insurance?

-The most common homeowner’s insurance claims are for theft, roof replacement (hail damage in Texas), and water damage from busted plumbing.
+The most common homeowner’s insurance claims are for theft, residential or commercial roof replacement (hail damage in Texas), and water damage from busted plumbing.
 However, there are a multitude of potential claims that people make on a regular basis.
 While every insurance coverage is different, and every policy unique, here are some fast and easy pointers to remember:

 - Insurance costs are based on risk.
 The age, condition, and features of your home can make a difference in what you pay as a premium.
 Which is more likely to need replacement, a twenty five year old roof or a two year old one?
 Brand new plumbing or plumbing that is fifty years old?